Chia-Network/chia-docs/docs/plotting/plotting-hardware.md

 * Do not want to spend any money on plotting hardware
 * Pay a high amount for electricity, such that creating compressed plots is not economically justifiable

-In these cases, and potentially others, the ChiaPoS, madMAx, and BladeBit plotters will also work.
+In these cases, and potentially others, most hardware running the ChiaPoS, madMAx, and BladeBit plotters will also work.